 You’re in Chicago for the first time ever.
+You’ve got 72 hours and an appetite for everything.
 Where do you start?

-There’s no doubt you’ll spend time wandering up and down the Magnificent Mile and checking out shops in the Gold Coast.
+There’s no doubt you’ll spend time wandering up and down the Magnificent Mile and checking out the West Loop.
 And while there’s great food there (some of which is on this list), don’t confine yourself to eating all your meals in these areas – you’ll miss some of the best restaurants in the city.
-Also, prepare for it to be unbearably cold or unbearably hot.
-That’s what life as a local is all about.

 Bavette’s is our favorite steakhouse in Chicago.
 First, because the actual steak is delicious.
 Second, you can come here, not order a steak (entrees like the mushroom stroganoff and the pork chop are outstanding), and still have a fantastic meal.
 Third, the 1920s jazz music playing in the windowless dining room makes this place feel like it exists outside of the normal space/time continuum.
 Which is convenient, because to get a reservation at a decent time you should have made it about 100 years ago.